 With the Chiang Mai Ladyboy, there’s a lot of feathers and lipstick among other things.
 Plus lots of dancing and singing and a lot of laughs to be had.

 Go To A Muay Thai Boxing Match

-Muay Thai Boxing is Thailand’s national sport, there is a few stadiums around Chiang Mai to watch a live Muay Thai Boxing match including Kawila and Thapae stadiums.
-Its worth checking out a flight.
+Muay Thai Boxing is Thailand’s national sport, there are a few stadiums around Chiang Mai to watch a live Muay Thai Boxing match including Kawila and Thapae stadiums.
+It’s worth checking out a flight.

 What NOT To Do In Chiang Mai?